 There is no additional cost for you to take an on demand trip; your regular transit fare is valid for your ride.
 Just like any other time you ride on Transit, you’ll need to ensure you have the right fare for your trip.

 *Note: Cash cannot be used for payment in Carrington/Livingston.
 We apologize for the inconvenience.

 What kind of impact will On Demand have on school routes?

 Calgary Transit provides school express service inside and out of this pilot area and these routes will remain in place.
 For schools that are within the West Calgary service area that do not have a school express, we will be monitoring the number of students using On Demand and see if it can handle the demand or if it would be more cost effective to add a school express route.
-With COVID, it is difficult to predict student numbers, which is why the flexibility of the On Demand model is preferred.

 What can I do to ensure the service works for me?